kelby/rails-beginner-s-guide/rails/engine.md

 named routes from the application will be available to your engine's controllers as well.

 However, sometimes you want to isolate your engine from the application, especially if your engine has its own router.
-To do that, you simply need to call +isolate_namespace+.
+To do that, you simply need to call `isolate_namespace`.
 This method requires you to pass a module where all your controllers, helpers and models should be nested to:

 ```
 module MyEngine
   class Engine < Rails::Engine
     isolate_namespace MyEngine
   end
 end
 ```

-With such an engine, everything that is inside the +MyEngine+ module will be isolated from the application.
+With such an engine, everything that is inside the `MyEngine` module will be isolated from the application.

 Consider such controller:

 ```
 module MyEngine
   class FooController < ActionController::Base
   end
 end
 ```

 If an engine is marked as isolated, +FooController+ has access only to helpers from +Engine+ and